nikvdp/1bin/README.md

 ## Usage

-If you just want to run programs without having to do any installation, head over to [1bin.org](https://1bin.org), use cmd/ctrl+f to find the program you’re after and then paste the code snippet to your machine to run it instantly (or at least as instantly as your ISP allows), no fuss no muss.
+If you just want to run programs without having to do any installation, head over to [1bin.org](https://1bin.org), find the program you’re after, and then paste the code snippet into a terminal on your machine to run it instantly (or at least as instantly as your ISP allows), no fuss no muss.

+All binaries are also available on this project's [Github Releases](https://github.com/nikvdp/1bin/releases) page for direct download if you prefer.

 ## What is this?